Gina Jeffreys

-Gina Jeffreys (also known as Gina Jeffries, Gina Hillenberg and Gina McCormack born 1 April 1968) is an Australian country singer-songwriter and radio presenter.
+Gina Jeffreys (born 1 April 1968), also known as Gina Jeffries, Gina Hillenberg and Gina McCormack, is an Australian country singer-songwriter and radio presenter.

 Career

-In 1991, Jeffreys competed in The Toyota Star Maker Quest at the Tamworth Country Music Festival.
-After releasing her first single "Slipping Away" (a cover of the 1975 song by Max Merritt) through BMG Music and "Radio Santa" in 1992, Gina signed a record deal with ABC Music, and released "Two Stars Fell" in 1993.
-The song went straight to No.1 on the Australian country charts.
+In 1991, Jeffreys competed in the Toyota Star Maker Quest at the Tamworth Country Music Festival.
+After releasing her first single, "Slipping Away" (a cover of the 1975 song by Max Merritt), through BMG Music and "Radio Santa" in 1992, she signed a record deal with ABC Music and released "Two Stars Fell" in 1993.
+The song went straight to No. 1 on the Australian country charts.

-"Two Stars Fell" won Jeffreys her first Golden guitar award at the 1994 Tamworth Country Music Awards of Australia for 'Best Female Vocal Award'.
-Later that year, Jeffreys supported Johnny Cash and Kris Kristofferson on their Australian tours and rave reviews had her the subject of a 'Sixty Minutes' story and she was featured in an 'A Current Affair' segment.
-Her debut album The Flame was released in August 1994 and went platinum in 1997.
-Further hits followed including "Girls' Night Out" which won Jeffreys her second Golden Guitar award for 'Best Female Vocal' in 1995.
+"Two Stars Fell" won Jeffreys her first Golden Guitar award at the 1994 Tamworth Country Music Awards of Australia for Best Female Vocal Award.
+Later that year, she supported Johnny Cash and Kris Kristofferson on their Australian tours and positive reviews had her the subject of a Sixty Minutes story and an A Current Affair', segment.
+Her debut album, The Flame, was released in August 1994 and went platinum in 1997.
+Further hits followed, including "Girls' Night Out" which won Jeffreys her second Golden Guitar award for Best Female Vocal in 1995.

-In July 1996, Gina released her second album, Up Close.
-This was to be the album that broke the cross-over barrier between country and mainstream.
-The album debuted straight into the National ARIA Charts at No. 9 while taking up the No. 1 position of the National Country Charts.
+In July 1996, Jeffreys released her second album, Up Close.
+This was to be the album that broke the crossover barrier between country and mainstream.
+The album debuted straight into the national ARIA Charts at No. 9 while taking the No. 1 position of the national country charts.
 Up Close achieved Gold status during the same year as its release.
-Jeffreys toured nationally throughout 1996 and also found time to appear as a guest host of 'Sale of the Century' and co-hosted the 1997 ARIA Music Awards.
-In 1997, Jeffreys was inducted into Tamworth Hands of Fame.
+Jeffreys toured nationally throughout 1996, appeared as a guest host of Sale of the Century and co-hosted the 1997 ARIA Music Awards.
+In 1997, she was inducted into the Tamworth Hands of Fame.

-In June 1998, Jeffreys released her third album Somebody's Daughter which peaked at No. 13 on the ARIA Charts.
-The album was certified Gold in 1999 and produced the hits song "Dancin' With Elvis" which she won Country Music Television's 'Video of the Year' in 1999.
+In June 1998, Jeffreys released her third album Somebody's Daughter, which peaked at No. 13 on the ARIA Charts.
+The album was certified Gold in 1999 and produced the hit song "Dancin' With Elvis" which won the Country Music Television's Video of the Year award in 1999.
 Jeffreys released a Christmas album in 1999, titled Christmas Wish.

+In December 1999, Jeffrey's performed at the Tour of Duty – Concert for the Troops in Dili.